 - For DL traffic, the source IP address is replaced back with the Anchor EAS IP address at Local PSA.

+NOTE: In this solution, the PSA UPF need not to understand the logic of EAS IP address replacement.

 7. Late Notification procedure with enhancement described in clause 6.30.2.2.4 is triggered, SMF notifies AF about the start of the EAS IP address replacement.
 AF decides when and how to stop the Anchor EAS from serving the UE.

 6.30.2.1.2 UE moves among EC Environments with DNAI and EAS IP address Change